datadryad/dryad-app/app/views/tenants/ucop/_help.html.md

    (CC0).
 This waiver has no restrictions on use and encourages reuse of data for any and all purposes.

-All new data intended for DashONE Dash must be submitted under the terms of the CC0 waiver; data intended for any of the UC campus instances must be submitted under the terms of the CC-BY license.
+All new data intended for ONEshare must be submitted under the terms of the CC0 waiver; data intended for any of the UC campus instances must be submitted under the terms of the CC-BY license.

-Note: data contributed before Dash's standardization to these two licensing regimes retain their original licensing terms.
+Note: data contributed before standardization to these two licensing regimes retain their original licensing terms.

 Although many researchers would prefer to maintain more control over who